slinakm/FBU_Parstagram/README.md

 The following **additional** features are implemented:

 - [x] Implemented ViewModel for Camera fragment (which adds new posts) so that information is not lost from configuration changes.
+- [x] Implemented a DialogFrament to show post details when user clicks on post image.
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.